Find Affordable College Courses

 Durham, NC

-Duke University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the large city of Durham, Duke is a private not-for-profit college with a large student population.
+Duke University ranked #8 on this year’s Most Popular Economics Bachelor’s Degree Schools in the Southeast Region list.
+Located in the large city of Durham, Duke is a private not-for-profit school with a large student population.

 Of the 161 students majoring in economics at Duke, 66% are male and 34% are female.